tanaypant71/GitTrends/README.md

 ### 5. Android Architecture

-This code follows a MVP architecture.
+This app follows a MVP architecture.